Risk assessments are being used to sentence people to jail and death

 * Click

-to read about Florida's
+hereto read about Florida's

 The American Psychiatric Association even wrote an

-explaining no one can predict with any degree of reliability that an individual will commit crimes in the future:
+amicus briefexplaining no one can predict with any degree of reliability that an individual will commit crimes in the future:

-“There are strong reasons to question the accuracy of predictions of violence made by prosecution experts in capital murder trials.
+“The unreliability of psychiatric predictions of long-term future dangerousness is by now an established fact within the profession.”
+The Association continues to urge that expert psychiatric testimony on future dangerousness be deemed inadmissible at capital sentencing hearings.“There are strong reasons to question the accuracy of predictions of violence made by prosecution experts in capital murder trials.
 It seems impossible to reconcile the glaring inaccuracy of the predictions made by these experts with the requirement that death sentences be meted out in a non-capricious manner,” said Dr. John Edens.
 “It is incumbent on mental health experts to avoid engaging in fraudulent testimony that is lacking in any meaningful scientific foundation.”

-"Psychiatric predictions based on hypothetical situations sometimes bear more resemblance to medieval fortune-telling than to modern scientific techniques."
+"Psychiatric predictions based on hypothetical situations sometimes bear more resemblance to medieval fortune-telling than to modern scientific techniques."The Dept. of Justice (DoJ) and the

-(PJI) wrote a B.S. study claiming pretrial assessments are scientifically valid called the "
+Pretrial Justice Institute(PJI) wrote a B.S. study claiming pretrial assessments are scientifically valid called the "

-State Of the Science Of Pretrial Risk Assessment
+State Of the Science Of Pretrial Risk Assessment":

 "The

-(BJA) is committed to assisting local jurisdictions as they strive to meet national, evidence-based standards on pretrial release.
+Bureau of Justice Assistance(BJA) is committed to assisting local jurisdictions as they strive to meet national, evidence-based standards on pretrial release.
 As part of this commitment, the Bureau convened leading researchers and professionals in the field of pretrial justice to discuss the efficacy and implementation of pretrial risk assessment.
 The purpose of the meeting was to determine how best to successfully assist local systems in the development and use of an evidence-based approach to pretrial justice.
 This document raises many questions and issues worthy of further investigation and study, but it also demystifies much of the misunderstandings involved in the development and application of these useful tools."

 Is this a joke?
 There are numerous scientific articles saying pre-crime assessments are B.S. so why are they claiming it's scientific?
 It's all about money, EVERYONE in the criminal justice system profits by keeping 2.5 million Americans behind bars!